-Like many women online, our Co-Founder Elaine has been subject to the realities of the internet – very random romantic approaches on social media.
+Like many women online, Tribe Co-Founder Elaine is subject to the realities of the internet – very random romantic approaches online and on social media.
 After she shared one rather funny experience, the following thoughts came to mind.

-Let’s say there’s a dude, we’ll call him “Dave” who’s a bit lonely and looking for a mate.
+Let’s say there’s a dude, we’ll call him “Dave”, who’s a bit lonely and looking for a mate.
 Similarly, early-stage companies are seeking clients, long term ideally but will take short term to keep the doors open.
-Dave casually jumps into an unsuspecting woman’s DMs on a Sunday morning, asking a random question and going straight to photos of him – his product.
+Dave casually jumps into an unsuspecting woman’s DMs on a Sunday morning, providing a random offer and going straight to photos of him – his product.
 A few nice poses, contemplating looks, one at the gym to demonstrate the ability to fend off wild animals at short notice.

 Assuming Dave’s not a party pie short of a picnic, and if so, I wish him all the best in life, let’s see how this situation similarly plays out is all too common in early-stage businesses.